U.S. SEC proposes rules that could limit shareholder voices

 The process aims to “allow advisers and companies to better communicate about the aspects of the proxy advisory report that meets a standard of interest” on proposed issues, they said.

-Industry groups, like the U.S. Chamber of Commerce, which lobbied aggressively for the proposals, praised the SEC’s moves.
+Industry groups, like the U.S. Chamber of Commerce and the National Association of Manufacturers, both of which lobbied aggressively for the proposals, praised the SEC’s moves.

 “The current opaque system of proxy advice degrades the information available to investors,” Tom Quaadman of the Chamber told Reuters.